wangjiahong/Expedia-kaggle/README.md

-# Kaggle-expedia
-Kaggle competition---Expedia Hotel Recommendations
+## Kaggle competition: Expedia Hotel Recommendations

 Some other materials: How to get into the top 15 of a Kaggle competition using Python